core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The payload of the OSCORE message SHALL encode the ciphertext of the COSE object concatenated with the value of the CounterSignature0 of the COSE object, computed as described in {{sec-cose-object-unprotected-field}}.

-* In the first byte containing the OSCORE flag bits, the sixth least significant bit is set to 1 if the OSCORE message is protected using pairwise key material shared with a single group member as intended recipient.
+* In the first byte containing the OSCORE flag bits, the sixth least significant bit is set to 1 if the OSCORE message is protected using pairwise keying material shared with a single group member as intended recipient.
 This is used, for instance, by the optimized mode defined in {{sec-optimized-mode}}.
 In any other case, and especially when the OSCORE message is protected as per {{ssec-protect-request}} and {{ssec-protect-response}}, this bit MUST be set to 0.
 This bit is registered in {{iana-cons-flag-bits}} of this specification.

 ## Examples of Compressed COSE Objects